Revou-FSSE-Jun25/milestone-1-ingenioust91/README.md

 You can view the live website [byingesalim.site](https://byingesalim.site/)

 ## Overview
-This is a portfolio website created by Inge Salim, build using HTML, deployed using githubn dan netlify.
+This is a portfolio website created by Inge Salim, build using HTML, deployed using github and netlify.

 ## Deployment
 **Steps to deploy this webisite via github:**